developer-at-speer/stemsDAOMusicApp/README.md

 <h3 align="center">Stems DAO</h3>

   <p align="center">
-    An iOS app that allow users to log in using Web3 wallet and google, and select song as their profile theme song
+    An iOS app that allows users to log in using a Web3 wallet or Google Account, browse through a list of songs, and select one as their profile theme song.
   </p>
 </div>